AlBaraa-mohamed/LuftbornTask/README.md

-# LuftbornTask
+# Dotnet Clean Architecture

-LuftbornTask is a Razor Pages project built with ASP.NET Core targeting .NET 9.
+Dotnet Clean Architecture is a Razor Pages project built with ASP.NET Core targeting .NET 9.
 It provides a product management system where users can create, edit, delete, and view products.
 The project also supports different pricing strategies for products.

 ## Features